TechAkayy/natures-delight-analog-tailwindcss/src/content/index.md

 # Nature's Delight - Analog and Tailwind CSS!

-Jamstack (MPA-SSG) app for an fresh & organic fictional store styled with the power and beauty of Tailwind CSS.
+A simple landing page for an fresh & organic fictional store styled with the power and beauty of Tailwind CSS.
 This app is built into a static site, and can be easily deployed to a CDN with excellent SEO.

 Demo - https://natures-delight-analog-tailwindcss.netlify.app